FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/api_council.md

 For small API changes, especially incremental refinements to existing APIs, a code review is usually sufficient for an API reviewer to give the change API-Review+1.
-However, for larger changes, especially those that expand the API surface significantly, the API designer should write an *API Design Document* (see [Fuchsia API Design Template][api-design-template]), which explains the design of the API, including use cases and examples, as well as security and privacy considerations.
-An API reviewer can always request the API designer to write an API Design Document, even for small changes if the API reviewer does not feel comfortable approving the change purely through code review.
+However, for larger changes, especially those that expand the API surface significantly, the API designer should write an RFC (see [Fuchsia RFC Template][rfc-template]), which explains the design of the API, including use cases and examples, as well as security and privacy considerations.
+An API reviewer can always request the API designer to write an RFC, even for small changes if the API reviewer does not feel comfortable approving the change purely through code review.

 For inclusion in the Fuchsia SDK, an API must clear two hurdles: there must be a ready and willing customer, and the API must have gone through [API